NeurodataWithoutBorders/nwbinspector/docs/user_guide/command_line_usage.rst

 Formatting the Report
 ---------------------

-The basic report layout organizes by :py:attr:`~nwbinspector.register_check.InspectorMessage.importance` first and :py:attr:`~nwbinspector.register_check.InspectorMessage.file_path` last.
+The basic report layout organizes by :paramref:`~nwbinspector.register_check.InspectorMessage.importance` first and :paramref:`~nwbinspector.register_check.InspectorMessage.file_path` last.

 However, the NWBInspector supports more general organization as defined by the `--levels` flag.
-To use this flag, you must pass a series a comma-separated words that correspond to any attributes of the :py:class:`~nwbinspector.register_check.InspectorMessage` in any order.
+To use this flag, you must pass a series a comma-separated words that correspond to any attributes of the :py:class:`~nwbinspector.register_checks.InspectorMessage` in any order.

 For example,